 The Implementing Procedures provide an interpretation of the regulations and their purpose is to guide and assist subject persons in understanding and fulfilling their obligations under the regulations, thus ensuring effective implementation thereof.
 The Implementing Procedures are binding on subject persons and failure to comply is subject to an administrative penalty.

-1.1 “Applicable Law” means all laws in force for the time being within the territory of the Republic of Malta, including (but not restricted to) the Prevention of Money Laundering Act, Chapter 373 f the Laws of Malta (“PMLA”).
+1.1 “Applicable Law” means all laws in force for the time being within the territory of the Republic of Lithuania, including (but not restricted to) the Prevention of Money Laundering Act, Chapter 373 f the Laws of Lithuania (“PMLA”).

 1.2 “Designated Director” means a managing director or whole-time director of Coinygram who has been appointed and authorised to administer Coinygram’s anti-money laundering measures, in accordance with the PMLA;